Organized recovery documents and credit rebuild roadmap on executive dark desk, editorial photography

 Which Lenders Will Consider a Post-Bankruptcy LOC Application?

 Online lenders are the most accessible path within 2–3 years post-discharge.
 Banks require 4–7 years in most cases.
-Credit unions fall in the middle — typically 2–4 years post-discharge for members with strong deposit relationships.
-The lender type available to you determines everything about your rate and credit limit for the first several years.

 Key insight: No lender is legally required to decline a post-bankruptcy application after the discharge.
-The waiting periods above reflect market practice — not statutory requirements.
+The waiting periods above reflect market practice, not statutory requirements.
 A compelling package (strong revenue, clean post-discharge history, and a well-written bankruptcy explanation letter) can sometimes move the timeline earlier than these averages suggest.

 What Should You Expect to Pay?